Authored by the expert who managed and guided the team behind the Luxembourg Property Pack

 So, is now a good time?

-This is not financial or investment advice; we don't know your personal situation, and you should always do your own research and consult professionals before making any property decision.
+This is not financial or investment advice, because we do not know your budget, mortgage position, tax situation or personal plans, so you should do your own research.

 Is it smart to buy now in Luxembourg, or should I wait as of 2026?